BrahimJandri/NetPractice/README.md

 # What is a Subnet Mask?
 A subnet mask is a 32-bit number that divides an IP address into two parts: the network part and the host part.
 It helps determine which portion of the IP address refers to the network and which part refers to the specific device (host) within that network.
 The subnet mask is also expressed in dotted-decimal format, similar to an IP address (e.g., 255.255.255.0).
 Each octet in the subnet mask can be either 255 (indicating that the corresponding bits in the IP address are part of the network) or 0 (indicating that the bits are part of the host).

+# IP Address Structure
+An IP address is a 32-bit number that uniquely identifies a host (such as a computer, printer, or router) on a TCP/IP network .
+This address is akin to a postal address, enabling data to be routed to the correct destination .
+The 32 bits are typically divided into four octets, each represented by a number between 0 and 255, separated by periods (e.g., 192.168.1.1).